 Because of the visible physical differences, many people living with these conditions face stigma, discrimination and rejection which results in poor mental health, particularly depression and anxiety.
 Most people affected by skin NTDs live in poor, rural areas, with no access to the mental health care they need.

-Our research project, in partnership with The Leprosy Mission Nigeria and University of Jos, will improve support for people affected by skin NTDs in Nigeria, by:
+Our research project (2020-2021), in partnership with The Leprosy Mission Nigeria and University of Jos, aimed to improve support for people affected by skin NTDs in Nigeria, by:

 - Training frontline health workers to identify depression and anxiety among those with visible signs of skin NTDs